 Fundraising variations:

-Add some prizes within the apples for an additional incentive.
+Tuck small wrapped prizes among the apples for an extra incentive.

 Create different difficulty levels for different age groups.

-A face painting booth is a must-have for any kids' event.
-Save money by buying face paint crayons online and ask parents and teachers to share their artistic talents.
+A face painting booth is a must-have for any children's event.
+Save money by buying face-paint crayons online and ask parent volunteers and teachers to share their artistic talents.

 Setup instructions: